Belgian king expresses regret for violence in colonial rule

 “I want to express my most deepest regrets for these wounds of the past, the pain of which is today revived by discrimination that is all too present in our societies,” the king wrote, insisting that he is determined to keep “fighting all forms of racism.”

-Philippe also congratulated President Tshisekedi on the 60th anniversary of independence, ruing the fact that he was not able to attend celebrations to which he had been invited “given current circumstances” related to the coronavirus crisis.
+Philippe also congratulated President Tshisekedi on the anniversary of the country’s independence, ruing that he was not able to attend the celebrations to which he had been invited due to the coronavirus pandemic.

+Follow all AP stories about racial injustice and police brutality at https://apnews.com/Racialinjustice.

 By SAMUEL PETREQUIN